gsinclair/whitestone/doc/attest.markdown

     Eq? string.length, 10                # query -- returns true or false
                                          #          (doesn't assert anything)

+{% endhighlight %}

-For completeness, all of the negative assertion methods are briefly described below.
+For completeness, all of the **negative assertion methods** are briefly described below.

     Method    Asserts that...